 Some products on Clickbank also appear to be Phishing scams – once they have your personal information, they will bombard you with Spam and sell your details to third parties.

 Finding Clickbank Products To Promote:

-You can browse the Clickbank marketplace pretty easily – the products are separated into categories and you can search for products via the search bar too.
+You can browse their marketplace pretty easily – the products are separated into categories and you can search for products via the search bar too.

 (You could also check out CB engine for top converting products and simplified search options).

-Before you decide to promote a product though, take a good look at the sales page – does it look trustworthy to you?
+Before you decide to promote a product though, just take a good look at the sales page…

 If you think a product does look good, do some research by checking out any other reviews out there, (be dubious of sites that are only full of good reviews, there should be both good and bad reviews on a legitimate review site!).